2018 - Clay, Mesh, Wood, Straws, Cable ties, Thread, Acrylic, Paint, Cellophane

 In creating this piece I abstracted a cactus into a puzzle based sculpture that can be disassembled and reassembled to take many different forms.

 Below are two illustrator files that were made and used in the creation of this piece.

 2015 - Laser Cut (paper, plastic, acrylic, wood), Silver, Rubber

 Political brooches and necklaces.
 Each brooch / necklace represent a different physical sector of the US-Mexico border.
 The tags that accompanied each brooch highlight apprehension data gathered from the US Customs and Border Protection database between the years of 2011 and 2015, (tag shown below as illustrator file).

 All pieces were sold at Earlham College's Student Art Sale, all proceeds were donated to the Coalición De Derechos Humanos.

-I generate these forms by entering real data sets and manipulate parameters within the software in order to create abstracted data representations.
+These forms are generated by entering real data sets and manipulating parameters within the software in order to create abstracted data representations.
 These parameters determine the shape, development, movement, and color of the form.

 2014 - Lilypad Arduino, Fiber Optics, LED's, Custom 3D designed and 3D printed Nodes.